 The best way to get around Florence’s historic center is by walking.
 This is a strict ZTL so forget driving.
-You can rent a bike to go faster from a landmark to the next and since you have only 1 day in Florence this is a good idea.
+You can rent a bike to go faster from one landmark to the next and since you have only 1 day in Florence this is a good idea.

 If you are staying also one night and your Florence hotel is not in the city center, rely on the local public transport as it’s frequent and very well-organized.

 If you are taking the Rome to Florence train, you can purchase the bus tickets directly at Santa Maria Novella station as soon as you arrive.
 And if you are aiming to go back, I suggest you book your train from Florence to Rome early enough to find a good choice of seats and good prices.

 Where to eat in Florence

-Among the Florence restaurants for first-time visitors, we suggest Trattoria Gozzi for traditional dishes and their very affordable fares.
+Among the Florence restaurants for first-time visitors, we suggest Trattoria Gozzi for its traditional dishes and their very affordable fares.
 It’s right in front of San Lorenzo Basilica in the historic center so easy to reach during your sightseeing.
-This is also a great spot for the meat-eaters who want to try the traditional Fiorentina steak.
+This is also a great spot for meat eaters who want to try the traditional Fiorentina steak.

 Another spot where you can eat well in the city center is Mercato Centrale.
 Plenty of options from both the Tuscan tradition and dishes from other Italian regions.

 Where to stay in Florence

 If you are staying only one night in Florence, it’s probably wise to stay as close to the historic center as you can.
 Public transport is very efficient, so if you prefer to save on accommodation and book a budget hotel in Florence, you can still rely on it.
 But since you are staying only one day in Florence, probably you will want to save as much time as you can.